 For a while, Hooks served as a teacher and principal in the Memphis school system; she later operated a private kindergarten and elementary school in her home.
 Hooks loved children and had an unusual capacity to relate to them; they returned her affection.
-Often, she would organize groups of young people for picnics; play activities, or musical programs, arriving at rehearsals for recitals with an ice cream cone for each child.
+She often organized groups of young people for picnics, play activities, or musical programs, arriving at rehearsals for recitals with an ice cream cone for each child.
 A dignified, compassionate woman, her sincerity inspired confidence and trust.
-These served her well when she became an officer of the Juvenile Court, often changing the attitude of rebellious youngsters helping them handle their problems.
+These served her well when she became an officer of the Juvenile Court, often changing the attitude of rebellious youngsters and helping them handle their problems.

 In 1907, the city opened a small Juvenile Detention Home next to her house, which she and her husband, Charles, a truant officer, supervised.
-Mr. Hooks was killed by one of the wards, but she continued her efforts to help young people.
-At times Judge Camille Kelly, a well-known judge of the Juvenile Court, would invite Hooks to sit with her when certain cases concerning Black youths were on her calendar.
-Throughout her lifetime Hooks maintained an interest in the underprivileged of all ages.
-She initiated the founding of the Old Folks and Orphans Home, playing in concerts to help pay for the home.
+One of the wards killed Mr. Hooks, but she continued her efforts to help young people.
+At times Judge Camille Kelly, a well-known judge of the Juvenile Court, would invite Hooks to sit with her when some instances concerning Black youths were on her calendar.
+Throughout her lifetime, Hooks maintained an interest in the underprivileged of all ages.
+She founded the Old Folks and Orphans Home, playing in concerts to help pay for the home.

 Past Times: Stories of Early Memphis.

 Friends of Memphis and Shelby County Libraries, 1976